Preparation for Careers in the Health Professions

 Summer Research Experience for Undergraduates

 Most health professions schools require that students gain some level of experience in a health related field or a clinic.
 During their undergraduate work, either during the semester or in the summer months, students should seek clinically-related experience in your intended field.
 Working with a clinician through a shadowing opportunity is important for the student as it will enlighten the decision as to whether that particular field of medicine is the best career path to pursue.
 Students are responsible for researching and networking in order to find a clinical opportunity that best fits his/her needs.
 Some suggestions are to work or volunteer in places such as hospitals, nursing homes, research units, veterinary clinics, zoos or wildlife parks.
 Alternatively, students may wish to approach their family physician, dentist or veterinarian and discuss with him/her the desire to join the field.
 Additional ways to gain clinical experience are through completing a certificate program, such as an Emergency Medical Technician (EMT or Certified Nursing Assistant (CNA), or other types of medical training course, all of which provide insight into the profession and will allow networking opportunities with diverse clinical positions.
+Please use this shadowing form to list the hours you have worked and include it in your application package.

 BSU students are fortunate to have several opportunities by which to gain clinical experience or to demonstrate to service to others through various campus groups.
 Bridgewater State University (BSU) sponsors the Children's Physical Developmental Clinic (CPDC), a nationally recognized academic program that fosters professional development, service learning, and leadership development.
 The CPDC affords students the opportunity to volunteer as clinicians and work with children and youth with disabilities, either during the week or on weekends.
 Several BSU students gain excellent experience demonstrating their clinical potential through work at the CPDC.